mapaction/mediawiki2confluence/README.md

 $ mkdir -p images
 ```

-Then, the migration, so far, is run in the following order:
+The migration is run manually in steps, so far:

 ```
 $ m2c static_spaces